Pittsburgh SectionPublished on June 1st, 2018 | By: Belinda Raines

 The Pittsburgh Section is the oldest ACerS section.
-Our geographical area encompasses western Pennsylvania and small portions of Ohio and West Virginia.
+Our geographical area encompasses the following counties of western Pennsylvania: Allegheny, Armstrong, Beaver, Butler, Clarion, Crawford, Erie, Fayette, Forest, Greene, Indiana, Jefferson, Lawrence, Mercer, Venango, Warren, Washington, and West Moreland.

 Dues of $15 per year can be paid on your annual ACerS membership renewal form.

-Pittsburgh Section Annual Golf Outing – Early Bird Registration Extended until September 1
+Pittsburgh Section Annual Golf Outing — Register Now!

 We are evaluating having a local technical meeting with short talks showcasing the technical work done by some local ceramic or material science companies.
 If you are interested in presenting, please contact Glenn McIntyre.

 The National Engineers Week Future City Competition offers 7th and 8th grade students a resourceful way to learn about engineering.
 The Pittsburgh Section presents students with a cash award for “The best use of ceramics” in their displays.
 The judging is based on the specific inclusion of ceramic materials in the model (and the ability to identify them) and the knowledge of the group (or spokes member) of how ceramics/materials would be used in their city of the future.

 The J. Earl Frazier Memorial Scholarship, $2000 minimum, is awarded annually to a member of a junior class at one of the colleges providing an accredited undergraduate ceramic science and/or engineering curriculum and whose home residence is within the geographical confines of the Pittsburgh Section.